PinkDiamond1/BinanceAPI/README.md

 Note: this library generates a log file called "logfile" which helps you debug and track transactions.

-####  Automate your Binance trading experience with Stringify
+####  Binance's API + Automation = Next Level Trading
 ![alt text](https://i.imgur.com/RydTB09.png)

 "When my bot makes a trade, send my phone a notification and log it to a Google Drive spreadsheet."

-Binance's API + Automation = fun.
 Use the API_Post_Stringify call to automate logging to help you track profits, transactions, balances, etc. You can even connect other physical/digital services like Google Drive, phone notifications, Twitter, Facebook, etc.
 Here, i've connected my Google Drive spreadsheet and my iPhone/Android notifications.
 So everytime my bot makes a trade, it sends me a notification and logs it to Google Drive.
 I can use this to track profits and make sure it's running properly.

 	stringifyMakerURLgoesHere = "https://webhooks.stringify.com/v1/events/fEKBTcS1iCb3F99yGsNpV9svvetMzGwG/1/8a6e11d394fb9ac1af60b789d6e95537/TMSooXKVpJNRZ5choay3"